-(a) Period of Continuous Service Minimum Period of Notice 1 year or less More than 1 year but not more than 3 years More than 3 years but not more than 5 year More than 5 years
+1 year or less 1 week More than 1 year but not more than 3 years 2 weeks More than 3 years but not more than 5 years 3 weeks More than 5 years 4 weeks

 - (b) Notice of termination or payment in lieu is provided for in the NES.
-Employees (other than casuals) aged 45 years or older will be entitled to an additional one week's notice if the employee has completed at least two years continuous service for the employer. - (c) Casuals are to be given notice to the end of the current shift worked. - (d) Notice of termination by an employee
+Employees (other than casuals) aged 45 years or older will be entitled to an additional one week's notice if the employee has completed at least two years continuous service for the employer. - (c) Casuals are to be given notice to the end of the current shift worked.

+(d) Notice of termination by an employee